ircam-ismm/jsdoc-to-readme/README.md

 ## Example Use

 The tool has been developped to play well with [markdown-toc](https://www.npmjs.com/package/markdown-toc).
 To simply create README files that contain both a table of content and API documentation.
-You can see an example of `README.md` created using these tools at [https://github.com/ircam-ismm/sync](https://github.com/ircam-ismm/sync) or [https://github.com/ircam-ismm/node-libpd](https://github.com/ircam-ismm/node-libpd)

 #### 1. Install deps